andela-gjames/Checkpoints/README.md

     Also, a dictionary class is created that can add, retrieve, update and delete meanings of urban words from `UrbanWord` thrown in as arguments to the class functions.
     <br/>
-    PHPUnit was also used to effectively test classes and functions to ensure they do are effective.
+    PHPUnit was also used to effectively test classes and functions to ensure they are effective.
 </p>

 <h2>Features</h2>